Rodney Heath (American football)

-Rodney Larece Heath is a former professional American football player who played cornerback for four seasons for the Cincinnati Bengals and Atlanta Falcons.
-He also played one season with the Hamilton Tiger-Cats of the Canadian Football League.
-Rodney is currently a successful Ohio High School Football coach, he is a coach at Lakota East High School in Liberty Township, Ohio.
+Rodney Larece Heath (born October 29, 1974) is an American former professional football player who was a cornerback for four seasons with the Cincinnati Bengals and Atlanta Falcons of the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers.
+He also played professionally for one season with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Heath is currently the coach for Lakota East High School in Liberty Township, Ohio.
 He also coaches and trains some of Southwestern Ohio's top athletes in Track and Field.
 He can be seen on WLWT Sports Rock and WCPO Sports of All Sorts on Sunday nights.